siraat-ai-academy/freelance-content-writing-suite-by-jamalu/10-niche-specialized-writing/51-mental-wellness-writing.md

 ---

 ## 💼 02.
-What Jamalu Will Do for You
+What Eks2 Will Do for You
-With heart and humility, Jamalu will deliver:
+With heart and humility, Eks2 will deliver:
 - A carefully written blog, guide, or post (~600–1,200 words)
 - Researched content that respects **clinical accuracy** without sounding cold
 - A **tone** that blends empathy, wisdom, and clarity